 - (A) This methodology covers the commercial arrangements between the interconnector owner and ESO.
-It does not deal with the terms either between the interconnector owner and the holders of transmission capacity through the interconnector capacity auction processes or the Connected SO. - (B) To ensure cost neutrality, payments to an interconnector owner : - For reduction to Allocated capacity should reflect the cost to the interconnector of remunerating transmission capacity holders as set out in the relevant interconnector's Access Rules. - For reduction to Unallocated capacity should reflect the likely cost to the interconnector with the NTC restriction applied, compared to a scenario where the NTC restriction had not been applied. - To reflect any other cost impacts external to capacity auctions (explicit or implicit) will be considered on a case-by-case basis. - (C) Any payments should recognise that an interconnector owner may generate additional income through a reduction in capacity (e.g., as capacity becomes scarce this may increase the price of capacity and congestion income may increase).
+It does not deal with the terms either between the interconnector owner and the holders of transmission capacity through the interconnector capacity auction processes or the Connected SO. - (B) To ensure cost neutrality, payments to an interconnector owner for reduction to: - Allocated capacity should reflect the cost to the interconnector of remunerating transmission capacity holders as set out in the relevant interconnector's Access Rules. - Unallocated capacity should reflect the likely cost to the interconnector with the NTC restriction applied, compared to a scenario where the NTC restriction had not been applied. - (C) Any payments should recognise that an interconnector owner may generate additional income through a reduction in capacity (e.g., as capacity becomes scarce this may increase the price of capacity and congestion income may increase).
 Payments should also take into account instances where an interconnector owner receives congestion income.
 This may result in an interconnector owner paying, rather than receiving payments. - (D) Any payment must only cover the volume of reduced interconnector capacity resulting from ESO's NTC restriction.
 No payment will be due if the capacity reduction is the result of any other factor, e.g. reduced interconnector capability or NTC restrictions by the Connected SO (unless concurrent in which case see point F).
-In the case of loss of access resulting from the interconnector's assets (such as a trip by the interconnector), there will be no further compensation to the interconnector owner via this mechanism.
+In the case of loss of access resulting from the interconnector's assets (such as a trip by the interconnector), there will be no further compensation to the interconnector owner via this mechanism. - (E) Ex-ante capacity reductions resulting from planned maintenance or works on the NETS shall not result in any compensation between the ESO and the interconnector owner if the Bilateral Connection Agreement (BCA) for that interconnector describes a reduction of the Transmission Entry Capacity (TEC) for that specific planned outage condition.

-- (E) Ex-ante capacity reductions resulting from planned maintenance or works on the NETS shall not result in any compensation between the ESO and the interconnector owner if the Bilateral Connection Agreement (BCA) for that interconnector describes a reduction of the Transmission Entry Capacity (TEC) for that specific planned outage condition. - (F) A reduction of capacity can only be paid once; should NTC restrictions by the two SOs result in an equal capacity reduction, in order to avoid duplication of compensation, the GB commercial arrangements shall cover half of the shared NTC restriction.
+- (F) A reduction of capacity can only be paid once; should NTC restrictions by the two SOs result in an equal capacity reduction, in order to avoid duplication of compensation, the GB commercial arrangements shall cover half of the shared NTC restriction.
 Any additional capacity reduction beyond the shared NTC restriction, will be wholly picked up by the respective SO.
 For example, if ESO's NTC restriction reduces capacity by 100MW and the Connected SO's NTC restriction reduces capacity by 125MW, the GB commercial arrangements shall be applicable to 50MW only (half of the shared amount).
 Whereas, if ESO's NTC restriction reduces capacity by 125MW and the Connected SO's NTC restriction reduces capacity by 100MW, the GB commercial arrangement shall be applicable to 75MW (half of the shared amount) plus all of the remaining unshared amount, i.e. (100/2)+25. - (G) All parties (the interconnector owner, ESO and the Connected SO) will be responsible for ensuring that the working mechanism for calculating capacity ahead of allocation at the relevant timeframes is carried out as agreed.
 This can be achieved via any agreed party (or a third party) fulfilling the calculating party role. - (H) This methodology will be implemented via the necessary interconnector agreement changes to reflect the NTC calculation process in the operating protocols and relevant settlement agreements.